Put simply, nurses save lives. What type of work could be more important?

 I knew that Iona’s nursing program would be a supportive and caring environment where I would have the opportunity to hone my skills as a nurse surrounded by a strong community of students and faculty who care about their students.

 Read More About Nicole

 Careers & Outcomes

 Nurses who earn a Bachelor of Science degree are in high demand in a variety of settings.
-BSN graduates can expect to enjoy a wide range of lucrative, professional opportunities.
+BS graduates can expect to enjoy a wide range of lucrative, professional opportunities.

-Registered nurses with a BSN may work in/as:
+Registered nurses with a BS may work in/as:

 - Private Practices

 - Nursing Homes